aioli-ffm/music-projects/simple_music_classifier/README.md

 ```
 3. Convert the audio files from .au to .wav.
 In each of the genre folders (rock, reggae...).
 In Linux this can be nicely done with [sox](https://ubuntuforums.org/showthread.php?t=1577560) `for i in *.au; do sox "$i" "${i%.au}.wav"; done && find . -type f -name "*.au" -delete` or alternatively run the `au2wav.sh` script that can be found in `<THIS_REPO>` **WARNING: the .au files will be deleted**.
 4. The Python work will be performed on Python2.7.
-Make sure you have it installed, together with the `pip` package manager (ensure last pip is activated: `easy_install -U pip`)
+Make sure you have it installed, together with the `pip` package manager (ensure last pip is activated: `easy_install -U pip`, you may need `sudo` for this)
 5. Also install virtualenv.
 1 and 2 in ubuntu: `sudo apt-get install python-pip python-dev python-virtualenv`.
 6. Create a virtual environment for the whole Python dependecies that we will need: `virtualenv -p python2 --system-site-packages ~/aioli_ve`
 7. Before installing python packages and running python programs, log in to the venv with `source ~/aioli_ve/bin/activate`